akhanalcs/sharepoint/README.md

   ```bash
   $ gulp build
   ```
-- The project is updated at this point, so run it:
+- The project is upgraded at this point, so run it:
   ```bash
   gulp serve
   ```